SSC Full Form

 - Other functions entrusted to it by the Central Govt. from time to time

 SSC: Secondary School Certificate

 Other than Staff Selection Commission, SSC also represents Secondary School Certificate.
 Matriculation examination is a public examination which is also known as School Certificate Examination or is sometimes referred to as SSC.
 Most popularly known as the 10th board exam, 10th-grade students appear in this exam as and when conducted by several boards of education, including the CBSE board as well as other state boards.
 Held in many states of India, Pakistan, and Bangladesh, SSC corresponds to GCSE in England and follows Higher Secondary Certificate (HSC).

 Indian states which conduct SSC examination

-Structure for examination differ from board to board, many states in India like Tamil Nadu, Gujarat, Kerala, Maharashtra, Andhra Pradesh, Goa, and Madhya Pradesh hold SSC examination.
+The structure for examination differ from board to board; many states in India, like Tamil Nadu, Gujarat, Kerala, Maharashtra, Andhra Pradesh, Goa, and Madhya Pradesh, hold SSC examination.
 Grades or percentage is assigned to the students according to their performance in the exam.
 Over 1.3 million students appeared in this exam in 2014 in India itself.